Here's what our community is up to this month.

 Greetings!

 Thank you for signing up to receive the Hartford Community Coalition newsletter!
 You'll see us in your inbox on the first Monday of each month.
-These emails are meant to keep you up to speed on events happening in our community, trainings and webinars you can register for, a spotlight on our board members, volunteers,
+These emails are meant to keep you up to speed on events happening in our community, trainings and webinars you can register for, a spotlight on our board members, volunteers, and community partners, and parenting tips and tricks to keep your kids and your family safe and happy.
+Feel free to forward it on to those who may find it useful.
+We have a few free events coming up this month, highlighted below.

 Keep up to date by following us on Facebook and Instagram (@hartford_community_coalition).
 If you have questions about HCC or anything highlighted in the newsletter, please reach out!

-If you or someone you know would like a free bike helmet, please email [email protected].
+If you or someone you know would like a free bike helmet, please email kellyc@hccvt.org.
 We can meet you at the Industrial Marketplace to get you a helmet.

-Em and Kelly
+Em and Kelly The HCC Team

-Take A Bite Out of Hunger
+Take A Bite Out of Hunger |

 The Take A Bite Out of Hunger summer food program is gearing up for another fun summer.
 Last year we provided nearly 29,000 meals to kids and families in our community!